linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Oil Prices and Joblessness Punish Shares

-"Wall Street suffered its worst losses in more than two months on Friday after crude oil prices spiked over  $138, an increase of nearly$ 11, and the unemployment rate rose more than expected."
+"Wall Street suffered its worst losses in more than two months on Friday after crude oil prices spiked over  \$138, an increase of nearly\$ 11, and the unemployment rate rose more than expected."

 New York Times